 Telling how you feel.

 Forging the bridge of intimacy and creating a strong bond of attachment is then inevitable.
-It is the knowledge that your partner accepts you and is ready to be there, even at your weakest moment that deepens the intimacy between the two of you.
+It is the knowledge that your partner accepts you and is ready to be there, even at your weakest moment it will deepen intimacy between the two of you.

-You may not know it, but conflicts have the potential of building deeper intimacy in your relationship.
+You may not know it, but conflicts have the potential to build and deepen intimacy in your relationship.
 However, that is only if you and your partner are willing to resolve the misunderstanding amicably for the sake of keeping the relationship.

 To resolve any conflicts you might be having, start with both of you taking personal responsibility for the part you played in it.
 Learn to apologize for any fault that might or might not be of your making and ensure you agree on the way forward.

 In your relationship, you are bound to make and break commitments.
 Apologize to your partner whenever you fail to keep a commitment you made.
 Where possible make amends for any disruptions, disappointments or hurt feelings so as to repair and deepen intimacy in your relationship.

 Don’t make it a habit.
 Learn from your mistakes and start to keep your commitments more than ever before.
 Repeating your failure to keep your commitments only leads to eroded trust and ultimately breaks down your intimacy while the effort to keep commitments builds trust and sustains your relationship.

 Learn to cherish your relationship.
 Give your gratitude to your partner and be thankful for what they bring to your life.
 Don’t take for granted the gifts of love, care, support, and kindness that your partner brings to your life.

 If you don’t nurture your partner’s gifts, then your relationship will not experience the level of intimacy that you desire.
 Using regular words and acts of gratitude goes to show how much you value and cherish your relationship.

 Prioritize your partner’s needs.